 - Pick 2-3 ideas that you feel you’d like to begin with and then….

 Get Started!
 (Yep, you’ll notice we say that a lot around these parts!)

 Whether that means emailing some friends to let them know about your new VA business and asking for an introduction or checking out some of the Virtual Assistant job boards that are out there, don’t just wait for the perfect client to appear!

 Without exception, this is the most important step you can take.
 Once you take the first step, you’ll begin to gather momentum and each successive step will become easier.

 You can adapt and change over time in a way that suits your business.
 For example, you might decide to move from an hourly rate to a retainer or maybe even productized VA services.
 Again, the sky’s the limit and you can build your business exactly as you’d like!

 Everyone wants to know, “How much does a Virtual Assistant make per hour?”
 What’s the right amount to charge and how much is enough (but not too much)?

 The reason the answer varies so much is that the role itself can vary quite greatly — and so can your skillset and experience.

 When you’re setting your rates, figure out what would make it worth your time.
 If you’re planning to charge hourly (at least initially), you’re trading time for money so it’s important to consider several important factors:

 - You’re not an employee.
-You’re a business owner and a subcontractor.
-In the US, for example, you need to pay both the employee and the employer side of taxes (i.e. self-employment tax).
+You’re a subcontractor and in the US, for example, you need to pay both the employee and the employer side of taxes (i.e. self-employment tax).